MutsawasheGabrielleShamu/projects/README.md

 i created an API to integrate the database i made to the web. i used node.js as my construct. i implemented API endpoints with appropriate functionality using Express.js (in Node.js).
 I added a HTTP response message/error handling to my endpoints implementation.

 i also created a movie guide via codepen where users can input their preffered genre, and then a selection of movies is recommended to them.
 The HTML, Javascript, and CSS code has been pushed to my main branch for anybody to view.

+i created a weather app using HTML,CSS and javascript